 Why are you selling your online business? and, why sell it on Flippa?

 To give you a clearer picture, the demand for online businesses today is through the roof.
 Take a look at the Google trends data for “buy website” in the past 12 months, you can see that the demand has been pretty consistent:

-Web-based businesses are gaining the upper hand each day — especially in this era where businesses and economies have become more reliant on the web.
+Digital real estate is gaining the upper hand each day — especially in this era where businesses and economies have become more reliant on the web.

 If you have a digital asset, you might be thinking: should I sell the business or continue to run it?
-This concern is commonplace, especially among people who have bought and sold brick-and- mortar businesses for ages.
+This concern is commonplace, especially among people who have bought and sold brick-and-mortar businesses for ages.

 For others, you simply want to concentrate on another project and build a different profitable business, leaving you without the time needed to run this one.

 The reasons for selling an online business are varied.
-I remember selling my business to invest in property, while my friend sold his business to buy a car.
+I remember selling my business to invest in property while my friend sold his business to buy a car.
 Making a physical purchase may require a lot of money, which can take years to accumulate through traditional savings.